rds1983/DirectXCrash/README.md

 I’ve spend more work to localize the problem and came with minimal code that reproduces the crash, which resulted in this repo.

 ## Bug Traits
-* The bug is very tender.
-If you slightly change CameraMotionBlur.fx(i.e. change line 70 to `output.FrustumRay = FrustumCorners[2];`), then the bug goes away.
+* The bug is very "tender".
+Slightlest changes in the logic make it go away.
+I.e. if you change line 70 of CameraMotionBlur.fx to `output.FrustumRay = FrustumCorners[2];`, then the bug goes away.
 Similarly it goes away if the app is run in 32-bit mode.
-* It reproduced on nvidia cards.
+* It reproduced on NVidia cards.
 But it didn't reproduce on Intel HD 4000.
-Could be the nvidia driver bug.
+Could be the NVidia driver bug.

 ## How To Reproduce
 1. Clone this repo.